Ørsted offshore wind hub could give new life to old marine terminal

 "The equipment stored and taken out by vessel will be smaller equipment and tools related to servicing, not large manufacturing components like blades," McCurry said.

-Located near the corner of Magellan and N. New Jersey avenues the lot wraps around Kisby Shore Mechanical Contractors and encompasses the Bungalow Park Civic Association's Clarence C. Davenport Community Center.
+Located near Magellan and North New Jersey avenues, the lot wraps around Kisby Shore Mechanical Contractors and encompasses the Bungalow Park Civic Association's Clarence C. Davenport Community Center.

 "We are in communication with the association leadership and have apprised them of our overall construction plans," McCurry said.
 "We are well aware of the clubhouse and its past use, but we do not have a specific plan for its future use at this time.
 We will continue to stay in touch with the association on this topic."